Thomas Forrester: Casting

-Actors Drew Tyler Bell (left), Adam Gregory (center) and Pierson Fodé (right) have each portrayed the role of Thomas Forrester since the character's debut in 1998.
+From left to right: Actors Drew Tyler Bell, Adam Gregory, and Pierson Fodé have each portrayed the role of Thomas Forrester since the character's debut in 1998.

 Between 1998 and 2001, the character of Thomas was played by various child actors.
 From January 15, 2002, to August 4, 2003 (on a recurring basis), child actor Patrick Dorn was the first non-twin child actors duo to play Thomas.
 From 2004 to 2005, Drew Tyler Bell began playing Thomas on a contract.
 He shifted to a recurring character from 2005 to 2009, and was on contract from 2009 to 2010.
 He won a Daytime Emmy Award for Outstanding Younger Actor in a Drama Series in 2008.
 In 2010, it was announced that Drew Tyler Bell had been dropped from the part, and that Adam Gregory was to take over the role.
 In December 2013, following Gregory's decreased screen time and removal from the opening credits, fans began to speculate that Gregory was let go from the series.
 Gregory and a rep for the series confirmed he was dropped to recurring to pursue other acting jobs.
 A rep for the series confirmed, "Adam is recurring. [...]
 And, he has more scenes to tape later this week."
 In May 2015, it was confirmed that Gregory was no longer in the role, and a casting call seeking a "handsome, tall, Caucasian man in his 20s with a great physique" to play Thomas was released.
 In June 2015, it was announced that Pierson Fodé would join the cast in the role of Thomas.
 Fodé made his debut on July 27, 2015.
 On September 7, 2017, Soap Opera Digest announced that Fodé would depart the role of Thomas.
 He last appeared on September 13, 2017.
 On February 16, 2018, it was announced that Fodé would reprise his portrayal of Thomas for a short-term storyline; he appeared in episodes between March 9 and April 5, 2018.

 On February 11, 2019, it was announced Matthew Atkinson had been cast in the role, and made his first appearance on March 15, 2019.
 Speaking on his casting, Atkinson told Soap Opera Digest: "It was actually a long time coming.
 I remember this role coming around a few years ago.
 When it came around this time, [having worked at Y&R], I knew everyone there.
 I had met Brad [Bell, executive producer/head writer] before, and I couldn't say no ...
 There's something very comforting now about being back in the same building."
 Atkinson exited the role on July 11, 2024; on April 18 of the following year, Atkinson's name was removed from the serial's end credits.
 That August, it was announced he would reprise the role; his return aired on September 2, 2025.
 The following month, it was revealed he was back on set.